 Consequences of a Violation

-Directors, officers and employees that violate any laws, governmental regulations or this Code will face appropriate, case-specific disciplinary action, which may include demotion or, in appropriate circumstances, or upon shareholder approval, if applicable, immediate discharge or removal.
+Board Members, Officers, Employees and Contractors that violate any laws, governmental regulations or this Code will face case-specific disciplinary action, which may include demotion or, in appropriate circumstances, immediate discharge or removal.
 In addition, violation of any laws, governmental regulations or this Code could result in public disclosure of such violation including, without limitation, the names of parties involved.

-Requests for waivers from this Code must be delivered to the Audit Committee in writing, together with a summary of all relevant facts and circumstances.
-Waivers with respect to directors and officers may only be granted by the Board.
-Waivers with respect to non-officer employees may be granted by the Chair of the Audit Committee.
-The director, officer or employee to whom a waiver is granted accepts that public disclosure of the granting of any such waiver may be required by applicable securities laws, regulations, policies or guidelines (including those of a stock exchange on which the Corporation's stock may be listed).
+Some situations may justify making exceptions to the Code.
+Requests for exceptions from this Code must be delivered to the Audit Committee in writing, together with a summary of all relevant facts and circumstances.
+Exceptions with respect to Board Members and Officers may only be granted by the Board.
+Exceptions with respect to Employees and Contractors may be granted by the Chair of the Audit Committee.
+The Board Member, Officer, Employee or Contractor to whom an exception is granted accepts that public disclosure of the granting of any such exception may be required by applicable securities laws, regulations, policies or guidelines (including those of a stock exchange on which the Corporation's stock may be listed).

 Names and Addresses (as of May 2016)